 The Plan is administered by the Compensation and Human Resources Committee (the "Committee"), which consists of two or more members of the Board, none of whom are eligible to participate in the Plan and all of whom are "non-employee directors," as such term is defined in Rule 16b-3(b)(3) of the Securities and Exchange Commission, under the Securities Exchange Act of 1934, as amended (the "1934 Act").
 The Committee shall prescribe rules and regulations for the administration of the Plan and interpret its provisions.
 The Committee may correct any defect, reconcile any inconsistency or resolve any ambiguity in the Plan.
 The actions and determinations of the Committee on matters relating to the Plan are conclusive.
-The Committee and its members may be addressed in care of the Company at its principal office.
-The members of the Committee do not serve for fixed periods but may be appointed or removed at any time by the Board.
+The Committee and its members of the Committee do not serve for fixed periods but may be appointed or removed at any time by the Board.